 A graph showing the standard Medium analytics view.

 ‘Views’ refer to the number of users that clicked on an article.
 ‘Reads’ is the number of people who actually read the article; which, as far as we can tell, is calculated using the amount of time a user spends on the page and the estimated read time that is shown at the top of each article.
 ‘Recommends’ is the Medium equivalent of a share on its platform.
-The emphasis that the analytics metrics put on the time users spend on the page suggests that the Medium algorithm favors posts that people reasd in its entirety.
+The emphasis that the analytics metrics put on the time users spend on the page suggests that the Medium algorithm favors posts that people read an entire article.
 This is one of the reasons the platform works so well for long-form, informative and academic content.

-Certainly one of the most appealing parts about utilizing Medium is its large network of engaged users.
+Certainly one of the most appealing parts of utilizing Medium is its large network of engaged users.
 The company reported a 300% increase in users since last year and has continued to grow.
-Many large publishers and companies use Medium including The Ringer, The Awl and Signal v Noise (BaseCamp’s Blog).
+Many large publishers and companies use Medium including sweetgreen, General Electric and Signal v Noise (BaseCamp’s Blog).

 Medium’s user-base is very focused on getting high-quality content that is not watered down.
 This is shown through Medium’s pivot in its business model earlier this year where it no longer offered advertising services for publishers.
 Their business model relies on putting more of an emphasis on content.
 So, if you’re a publishing site that gets most (if not all) of its revenue from banner ads, Medium may not be a wise choice for your business.